Belvidere Discount Mall: History

 Belvidere Mall opened on November 18, 1965, and was Lake County's first enclosed shopping mall.
 At its opening, it contained 35 stores and 300000 sqft.
-The anchor stores was Montgomery Ward department store that had formerly been in downtown Waukegan.
+The anchor store was Montgomery Ward department store, which had formerly been located in downtown Waukegan.

 While the mall thrived at first, the opening of the much larger nearby Lakehurst Mall in 1971 put a serious dent in Belvidere's fortunes.
 In 1988, sole anchor Montgomery Ward left for Lakehurst Mall.
 After about seven years of being empty, Builders Square occupied the anchor spot in 1995, and was replaced with Home Depot around 2000.

 The mall has been renovated twice, in 1985 and again in 1998.
 The mall is currently owned by Imperial Realty, who purchased it from original owners Landuau & Heyman Inc. in the fall of 1985.
 As part of the 1998 renovation, the mall was renamed Belvidere Discount Mall.

-Today, Belvidere Mall differs from Lake County's other shopping malls, Gurnee Mills and Hawthorn Mall because all of the tenants, except for The Home Depot, are family-owned.
+Today, Belvidere Mall differs from Lake County's other shopping malls, Gurnee Mills and Hawthorn Mall, because all of the tenants, except for The Home Depot, are family-owned.
 Nearly all of them are Hispanic-owned or Hispanic-oriented.
 Since 2019 the mall also embraced artists and creators in Waukegan, frequently lending vacant retail spaces and its concourses for vendor fairs and popup shops.